• Skip to main content

 Ben Nevis, image via Shutterstock

-Relaying my plans with great enthusiasm to friends I acquired two travelling companions.
-Well, definitely one for sure – one friend is just as keen as I am with the whole fitness side of things, training and exercising regularly to build strength to be able to sustain such a long trek and climb.
+Relaying my plans enthusiastically to friends, I acquired two travelling companions.
+Well, one for sure – one friend is just as keen as I am with the whole fitness side, training and exercising regularly to build strength to sustain such a long trek and climb.
 The other (Helen – I’m speaking to you!
 I want to see that FitBit count higher!) seems to be leaving things a little late in the day to get started, but there’s plenty of time yet.
 Three months today, to be precise.

 Cycle Route Through Scotland